ferrilab/bitvec/book/memory-model.md

 The minor slice (row 3) is irreducible; the rest can all be divided into three
 subcomponents:

-- a partially-occupied head element, where the slice touches the last index in it but not the first
+- zero or one partially-occupied head element, where the slice touches the last index in it but not the first
-- some fully-occupied middle elements, where the slice touches all indices in each
+- zero or more fully-occupied middle elements, where the slice touches all indices in each
-- a partially-occupied tail element, where the slice touches the first index in it but not the last
+- zero or one partially-occupied tail element, where the slice touches the first index in it but not the last

 We can break each row down into these components: